puyepuye/207-project-soulsync/README.md

 1. Clone using `git clone https://github.com/puyepuye/207-project-soulsync.git`
 2. Install ngrok from [here](https://ngrok.com)
 3. Create a new sendbird account and project here [here](https://sendbird.com)
+4. Create a cloudinary account and project here [here](https://cloudinary.com)
-4. Create a .env include the following:
+5. Create a .env include the following information from the services above:
 ```
 SENDBIRD_API_KEY={YOUR API KEY HERE}
 SENDBIRD_APP_ID={YOUR APP ID HERE}